Where your fees fit in

 You’ve been investing in improving the campus and academic experience then?

-The University has invested almost £158 million in campus improvements over the last five years and planned to spend an additional £52 million on new developments in 2014/15.
-Key student facilities have been transformed through a number of significant investments including £17 million in the Percy Gee Students’ Union, £32 million in the David Wilson Library and £11.3 million in sports facilities.
+The University has invested almost £154 million in campus improvements over the last five years and is developing an ambitious £370 million 10-year capital programme .
+Key student facilities have been transformed through a number of significant investments including £17 million in the Percy Gee Students’ Union, £32 million in the David Wilson Library and £11 million in sports facilities.
+During 2015/16 the £42 million Centre for Medicine was completed, providing state of the art facilities for medical teaching and applied research.

 Capital spend by academic year (£1,000s)